hrawson79/ImageScaling/Verification/readme.txt

-Directory for storing verification files
+Directory for storing verification files.